grafana/loki/docs/sources/send-data/otel/otel-collector-getting-started.md

 ### Export logs to Loki using a OpenTelemetry Exporter

-Lastly, we will configure the OpenTelemetry exporter. `otlphttp/logs:` accepts telemetry data from other `otelcol` components and writes them over the network using the OTLP HTTP protocol.
-We will use this exporter to send the logs to the Loki native OTLP endpoint.

-Now add the following configuration to the `otel-config.yaml` file:
+We will use the `otlphttp/logs` exporter to send the logs to the Loki native OTLP endpoint.
+Add the following configuration to the `otel-config.yaml` file:
 ```yaml
 # Exporters
 exporters: